 Five Tallest Tee Boxes

 I love views from highpoints looking across a sweeping vista of sights!
 Why am I living in Florida then?
 The tallest point in the state is 345 feet - that's just a little taller than a football field is long!
-The Expedition Everest in Disneyworld is 199 feet tall and it takes just a minute to be pulled up to the top of the ride.
+Expedition Everest in Disneyworld is 199 feet tall and it takes just a minute to be pulled up to the top of the ride.
 Hardley the Andes.
-Guess the Florida weather is a pretty good draw for me too.
-It's no wonder then that once in a while I come across a view worth an extra inhale.
+So, it's no wonder that once in a while I come across a view worth an extra inhale.
 Sometimes that happens on a tall tee box.
 Here are my favorite five>>>>>>

 1. Hill Top 3 (pictured across)